Department Head: Derrik Tollefson

 Sociology Graduate Program

-The department offers a general MS degree in Sociology and supports training in three official specializations: Demography; Environment and Community; and States and Markets.
+The department offers the MS and PhD degree in Sociology and supports training in three specializations: Demography and Health; Environment and Community; and Inequality.
+Exceptionally qualified students may enter a BS or PhD program.
 Masters and doctoral students take core theory and methods classes and multiple seminars in substantive areas of sociology as part of their training.
 Sociology PhD students are required to pass a single written comprehensive examination in one of the supported specialization areas, and to complete depth coursework in a second specialization area.
 Both MS and PhD students must conduct original research and write and defend a thesis or dissertation to complete their degrees.

 The Graduate Program in Sociology has developed a Graduate Program Handbook that provides more details about the application process, financial assistance decisions, and graduation requirements.
 An electronic copy of this handbook is available on the departmental website: sociology.usu.edu/socgrad.aspx